 Check out this website to learn about hardiness zones around the world.
 For American readers, you can go directly here, for Canadians, check out this website.

-Step 4: Learn The Native Plant Species Of Your Area
+Step 4: Track and Study the Native Plant Species in Your Area

 In the same way that you begin to learn about Indigenous history and the nations of people that originally occupied the lands before invasive people stole it, you can also learn to identify and actively restore the native (or Indigenous) plant species who are home to your area.